Main Metaphor Map of English page

 The circular visualisation

-- The circular diagram on the home page of the Metaphor Map of English represents all of meaning in English (i.e. every word in the English language in every sense, as found in the Historical Thesaurus of English).
+- The circular diagram on the Metaphor Map of English page represents all of meaning in English (i.e. every word in the English language in every sense, as found in the Historical Thesaurus of English).

 - The categories on the outside of this circular visualisation represent groupings of related concepts.
 These are colour-coded to show which highest-level grouping they belong to: The External World (green), The Mental World (blue) or The Social World (red).

 - Within those groupings, the concepts are broken down further into more precise categories.
 There are 415 of these categories in total.
 This hierarchy can also be seen by using the ‘Browse’ function.